slaimankrayem/MindoLearn/README.md

 The app allows users to browse courses by category, track their learning progress, and navigate between multiple pages.
 It features:

- Home — Welcome banner with user stats, Continue Learning cards, and course grids for Marketing and Math categories ℹ About Us — Platform description and value cards Contact Us — Contact form with name, email, and message fields using useState and handleChange Help Center — Searchable help topics organized by category using useState Multi-page routing using React Router DOM with Link, Routes, and Route
+ Home — Welcome banner with user stats, Continue Learning cards, and course grids for Marketing and Math categories About Us — Platform description and value cards Contact Us — Contact form with name, email, and message fields using useState and handleChange Help Center — Searchable help topics organized by category using useState Multi-page routing using React Router DOM with Link, Routes, and Route